weihuacern/notebook_heliosdata/worknotes/system_setup.md

 ```

 ### Data flow
-Define the logs that can be sent to kafka from bro: <br />
+Define the logs that can be sent to Kafka from bro: <br />
 https://github.com/jjyy1946/helios/blob/master/helios/bro/kafka.bro <br />

 Define the topics that have been created in kafka: <br />